Yangr00/Yangr00.github.io/_pages/about.md

 Hi!
 I am an MS student in the [Department of Biostatistics](https://sph.unc.edu/bios/biostatistics/) at University of North Carolina at Chapel Hill.
 Prior to UNC, I received my BS in Applied Mathematics at the Hong Kong Polytechnic University.

-My primary research interests lie in survival analysis and causal inference.
-I am also interested in integrating traditional methodologies with statistical machine learning.
+My primary research interests build on my experience with survival analysis, causal inference, statistical genomics, and data integration, particularly in the context of clinical trials.
+I aim to integrate traditional methodologies with machine learning to develop robust and interpretable models.